ibm-apiconnect/pot/pages/labs/lab0.md

 summary: In this lab, you’ll start from scratch to install Node.js and the components of the API Connect Developer toolkit.
 Once you have the toolkit installed, you’ll get a chance to use the APIC command line interface for creating LoopBack applications, the intuitive Web-based user interface, and explore the various aspects associated with solution’s configuration of RESTful based services as well as their operation.
 ---

-# Lab 0 - Setup IBM API Connect
-In this lab, you’ll start from scratch to install Node.js and the components of the API Connect Developer toolkit.
-Once you have the toolkit installed, you’ll get a chance to use the APIC command line interface for creating LoopBack applications, the intuitive Web-based user interface, and explore the various aspects associated with solution’s configuration of RESTful based services as well as their operation.

----
 # Lab 0 - Objective
 In the following lab, you will learn: